 When we use physical exercise, yoga or meditation to avoid uncomfortable emotions we make them stick around longer.
 This is an invitation to let meditation be a place to practice welcoming all parts of you.

-However, what always got me to sit down and go within was the thought that meditation is a rebellious act.
+What always got me to sit down and go within was the thought that meditation is a rebellious act.
 An anti-dote to a program of thoughts and beliefs running me.
-Who want’s to be controlled by an unconscious force that directs your thoughts, reactions and emotions?
-Not me and it got me motivated to do the work, again and again.
-Maybe you have a strong rebel force inside of you too and find this perspective helpful.
+This is how it works and how you can rebel as well.